Linear compactness and combinatorial bialgebras: Examples

 \begin{conjecture}[Buch and Samuel \cite{BuchSamuel}] Two words $v$ and $w$ are weakly $K$-Knuth equivalent if and only if $v^\r v $ and $w^\r w$ are $K$-Knuth equivalent. \end{conjecture} \end{example}

 \begin{example} One avoids many pathologies of $K$-Knuth equivalence by considering the stronger relation of \emph{Hecke equivalence}, which is the strongest algebraic word relation $\sim$ with

 for all positive integers $a<b<c$, so that $13\sim 31$ but $12 \not \sim 21$ \cite[Definition 6.4]{BuchSamuel}.
-This is the case of the relation $\osim$ corresponding to Proposition~\ref{osim-prop2}(b), so Hecke equivalence is uniformly algebraic and of finite type.
+As explained in Proposition~\ref{osim-prop2}, this is the only case of the relation $\osim$ that is uniformly algebraic and of finite-type for which the ambient Coxeter group is non-abelian.
 Each set $\sSigma_n^{(\sim)}$ is in bijection with the symmetric group $S_{n+1}$, which we view as the set of words of length $n+1$ containing each $i \in [n+1]$ as a letter exactly once.

 Given $\pi \in S_{n+1}$, let $[[\pi]] = \sum_w [w,n] \in \sSigma_n^{(\sim)}$ denote the sum over \emph{Hecke words} for $\pi$, i.e., words $w=w_1w_2\cdots w_m$ with $\pi = s_{w_1} \circ s_{w_2} \circ \cdots \circ s_{w_m}$ where $\circ$ is the product defined in Section~\ref{uniform-sect} and $s_a=(a,a+1) \in S_{n+1}$.
 The coproduct of $\bfSigma^{(\sim)}$ satisfies $\Delta_{\odot}([[\pi]]) = \sum_{\pi = \pi' \circ \pi''} [[\pi']]\otimes [[\pi'']] $ where the sum is over $\pi',\pi'' \in S_{n+1}$.
 It is an open problem to describe the product $\nabla_\shuffle([[\pi']] \otimes [[\pi'']] )$.